3 Best Highway Buses in Japan

 Copyright © WILLER MARKETING CORPORATION All Rights Reserved.

-Willer Express is one of the largest and most popular low-cost bus companies in Japan, with very competitive prices and a wide network.
-They started in 2005 and currently have routes that cover almost the entire country.
-For longer distances, their night buses are especially one of the company’s star products.
-Different bus models and prices are available, depending on seat comfort and other features.
+Willer Express is one of Japan’s largest and most popular low-cost bus companies, with competitive prices and a vast network.
+It started in 2005 and currently has routes that cover almost the entire country.
+For longer distances, its night buses are especially one of the company’s star products.
+Depending on seat comfort and other features, different bus models and prices are available.

-One of the top selling is the model they call relax, which is a little more expensive than the normal one but still quite economical and the seats are equipped with a hood that allows you to keep your privacy (and dim the light) while sleeping.
+One of the top sellers is the model they call Relax.
+It is a little more expensive than the normal one but still quite economical.
+The seats are equipped with a hood that allows you to keep your privacy (and dim the light) while sleeping.

 JR Buses